mrYakamoto/roman-numerals/README.md

 Determining how to take any number (e.g., 1, 58, 1948, etc.) and convert it into its Roman numeral equivalent is our main focus.
 But, in solving this problem, we'll have the opportunity to practice developing with a test-first approach.
 And, as always, we should pay attention to the quality of the code that we write.
 Are we writing methods that do only one thing?
 Is our code DRY—as in *don't repeat yourself*?
 Are we giving our variables descriptive names?
 We need to be very deliberate with our code to make it as easy to read as possible; make intentional decisions.

+### Test-first Approach
+At Dev Bootcamp we take a test-driven approach to development.
+Before we write code, we're going to write tests that will tell us if the code we do write is operating the way that we expect it to.

+With this approach, we start simple.
+The first test we have for converting an Arabic number to a Roman numeral is converting 1 to I.  Then we make things a little harder; we'll convert 3 to III.
+From there, maybe we'll move on to converting 5 to V.  We'll continue with this step-by-step approach until we can convert any Arabic number to its Roman numeral equivalent.

 ### Roman Numerals as Representation
 Has anyone ever seen a 5?
 Not a symbol we write on a piece of paper or print to a screen, but an actual, honest-to-goodness 5?
 Of course not.
 You've seen things that somehow embody five: five apples, five fingers, five weekdays on the calendar, a scrap of paper with *5* written on it, and so forth.